GonzaloHirsch/sds-4-solar-system/README.md

 ### Multiple Run
 Another option to generate data is to run the script that generates data using dt from 10^-2 to 10^-8

-Before running the script, it is needed permissions:
+Before running the script, it needs permission:
 ```
 chmod u+x ./scripts/run_oscillator_all.sh
 ```